-Application forms and other information about applying for admission can be obtained from the Admissions Office either by a personal visit to the office in the Lowe Building, or by request mailed to the Admissions Office, Manchester Community College, 60 Bidwell St., P.O.
+Application forms and other information about applying for admission can be obtained from the Admissions Office either by a personal visit to the office in the Lowe Building, or by request mailed to the Admissions Office, Manchester Community College, Great Path, P.O.
 Box 1046, Manchester, CT 06045-1046.
-Applications must be accompanied by a high school transcript and an application fee of \$20.00.
+Applications must be accompanied by an official high school transcript and an application fee of \$20.00.

 The Admissions Office staff is available to assist anyone needing further information.
-Program advising is available by calling 647-6140 for an appointment.
+For dates of open house or information sessions, please call 860-647-6140.